Valerie Jarrett: Personal life

-In 1983 she married William Robert Jarrett, son of Chicago Sun-Times reporter Vernon Jarrett.
-She attributes her switch from a private to a public career to the birth of their daughter, and her own desire to do something that would make their daughter proud.
-Her daughter, Laura Jarrett, would go on to become an attorney and reporter for CNN, and is now a senior legal correspondent for NBC News and co-anchor of the Saturday edition of Today, and daughter-in-law of the Canadian politician Bas Balkissoon.
-She separated from her husband in 1987 and they were divorced in 1988.
+In 1983, Valerie married William Robert Jarrett, son of Chicago Sun-Times reporter Vernon Jarrett.
+She attributes her switch from a private to a public career in the 1980s to the birth of their daughter, and her own desire to do something that would make their daughter proud.
+Her daughter, Laura Jarrett, would go on to become an attorney and reporter for CNN, and become a senior legal correspondent for NBC News and co-anchor of the Saturday edition of Today, and daughter-in-law of the Canadian politician Bas Balkissoon.
+Valerie Jarrett separated from her husband in 1987 and they were divorced in 1988.